Last updated July 14th, 2024.

-As the world’s third-largest economy, Japan is one of Asia’s main growth engines.
-Buying property in Japan means investing in one of the planet’s most developed and heavily urbanized nations.
+As the world’s fourth-largest economy, Japan is one of Asia’s main growth engines.
+Buying real estate in Japan means investing in one of the most developed and heavily urbanized nations on the planet.

-Public debt in Japan now exceeds 200% of GDP.
-Americans complain about “20 trillion dollars”, but proportionately speaking, Japan’s debt issues are much worse.
+Public debt in Japan now exceeds 200% of its GDP.
+Americans complain about “30 trillion dollars”, but proportionately speaking, Japan’s debt issues are much worse.
+This certainly impacts sentiment for real estate in Tokyo and elsewhere.

-Yet despite its longstanding debt problems, depopulation, and a generally stagnant economy, Japan is reinventing itself like it always has.
+Yet despite its longstanding debt problems, depopulation, and a generally stagnant economy, Japan’s property market is reinventing itself like it always has.

 Though it became a mainstream discussion topic in the Western world fairly recently, automation has been extremely common in Japan since the 1980s.
 Vending machines are on every street corner, and remotely ordering food at restaurants is standard.